RetroPie/mame4all-pi/readme.txt

 - Function Keys: F11 show fps, F10 toggle throttle, F5 cheats, Shift F11 show profiler
 - Key P to pause

-NOTE: To type OK when MAME requires it, press LEFT and then RIGHT.
+NOTE: To type OK when MAME requires it with the joystick, press LEFT and then RIGHT.

 Pi EMULATION SPEED AND SOUND